 The exam is untimed and the number of questions you will be given will vary due to the adaptive nature of the exam, but you should generally allow about an hour.
 Your exam will be scored immediately and you will be given a printout of your results telling you which classes you are permitted to take.

-An exam fee is payable to University Testing Services, Academic and Career Services Building, Room 115, at the time you take the exam.
+An exam fee is payable to The Testing Center, Simplot Micron Academic Success Hb, 2nd floor, room 213, at the time you take the exam.
 Photo ID is required.
 Personal checks are not accepted.
 You may take the exam at most twice during a given semester, and results are valid for placement only for the designated semester.

 Math Placement Exam Scores/Placement